jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 This is in Part 2, Article 40 of Descartes' Principia Philosophia and Part 2, Proposition 20 of Spinoza's Principles of Cartesian Philosophy
 {{< /dc >}}

+This rule is the basis for:
+- Nuclear fission and fusion
+- Chemical reactions

 <!-- Every motion in itself is straight.
 Things which move together eventually move in a circular manner, always tending to move away from the center of the circle which they describe. -->